 Power supply: A hardware component that provides power to electrical devices, including those in a user's home; a home security system may be powered by a home's electrical power supply, batteries, or a combination of both.

-Recessed door sensor: Sensors hidden in the door frame to detect when doors are opened and closed, sounding an alarm if triggered while the system is armed.
+Recessed door sensor: Motion sensors hidden in the door frame to detect when doors are opened and closed, sounding an alert if triggered while the system is armed.

 Recorded video: Video recorded and collected from indoor and outdoor security cameras used for reference in the event of breaches, break-ins, or burglary, for example.

-Remote access: Provides a homeowner the ability to control their home security system from anywhere—arm their security system, close the garage door, monitor security camera video footage, for example—using a mobile device.
+Remote access: Provides a homeowner the ability to manage their home security system from anywhere—arm their security system, close the garage door, monitor security camera video footage, for example—using a mobile smartphone or tablet.

 Remote surveillance camera: Allows homeowners to monitor activity and camera footage from a computer or mobile device no matter the user's physical location.

-Repeater: A device used to boost the wireless signal between cameras or sensors and the control panel of a home security or home automation system.
+Repeater: A gadget used to boost the wireless signal between cameras or detectors and the control hub of a home security or home automation system.

 Resolution: The image clarity of indoor or outdoor security cameras; the higher the number of pixels, the greater the resolution.